RackHD/docs/docs/rackhd/install_os.rst

 gateway     String   **required** The gateway. netmask     String   **required** The subnet mask. vlanIds     Array    *optional*   The VLAN ID.
 This is an array of integers (0-4095)
+                                  *In the case of windows, the vlan is an array of paramter
 =========== ======== ============ ============================================